Winner of DTI SMART award 2004

 The drugs investigated in these trials include ranolazine, ivabradine, rivaroxaban, ezetimibe, alirocumab, finerenone, anacetrapib, laropiprant, Rimonabant, alogliptin, aliskiren, bempedoic acid, darapladib, torcetrapib and apixaban.

-Two new trials that will be commenced in 2018 are IRONMAN which is investigating the role of intravenous iron in heart failure and SELECT which will be investigating the role of semaglutide in reducing cardiovascular risk and weight and ORION-4 which will be investigating inclisiran in cholesterol lowering.
+Three new trials that will be commenced in 2019 are IRONMAN which is investigating intravenous iron in heart failure, SELECT which will be investigating semaglutide in reducing cardiovascular risk and weight and ORION-4 which will be investigating inclisiran in cholesterol lowering.

 Teaching of Medical Undergraduates

 Dr Wong is a Honorary Senior Lecturer for Kings College Medical School and was previously a Firm Head and Sub Dean.
 He also teaches medical students from Brighton and Southampton Medical Schools and is a clinical and educational supervisor for junior doctors.

 - Angina at Low heart rate And Risk of imminent Myocardial infarction (the ALARM study): a prospective, observational proof-of-concept study.
 Wong YK, Stearn S, Moore S, Hale B. BMC Cardiovasc Disord.
 2015 Nov 14;15:148. doi: 10.1186/s12872-015-0140-z.